openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 #.
 On the instructor dashboard, select **Open Responses**.
 #.
 In the table listing the ORA problems, locate the waiting column corresponding to
    the problem you want to see users waiting on.
 #.
-If there are any students in the waiting step, the column will become clicable.
+If there are any students in the waiting step, the column will become clickable.
 #.
 Select it to open the **Waiting step details** page.

 The **Waiting step details** page displays some information related to the peer step